Trip overview

 The final challenge was designing a layout that would work seamlessly, regardless of the number of services included in the trip.
 Given Neo’s ability to book complex trips with multiple services (flights, hotels, car rentals, etc.) across different dates, it was essential to create a flexible layout that could accommodate all possible configurations without compromising clarity or usability.

-The legacy trip overview page.
+The legacy trip overview page

 discovery